captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-This time we didn’t cast lots.
+This time we didn’t use lots.
 It was mine for the taking.

 ---